Why become a computer science major?

 If so, you can build software (like computer games which use fancy graphics and communication protocols, or web applications, or smart phone apps, see above) or program robots to recognize what they are seeing.
 And you can start building things with your very first course.

-Are you concerned about the environment?
+Are you concerned about energy efficiency?